ethz-asl/vgn/README.md

 # Volumetric Grasping Network

+**Note:** This is a cleaned-up branch including major reformatting.
+For the original code, checkout `corl2020`.
+The simulation is work in progress and will not produce the same results as the original publication.

+---

 VGN is a 3D convolutional neural network for real-time 6 DOF grasp pose detection.
 The network accepts a Truncated Signed Distance Function (TSDF) representation of the scene and outputs a volume of the same spatial resolution, where each cell contains the predicted quality, orientation, and width of a grasp executed at the center of the voxel.
 The network is trained on a synthetic grasping dataset generated with physics simulation.

 ![overview](assets/overview.png)